Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

 2. Biblical and Ancient Jewish Use of Essential Oils (2000 BCE – 500 BCE)

-• Ketoret (Temple Incense) – The Holy Temple in Jerusalem burned sacred incense composed of 11 fragrant spices believed to purify the soul and elevate prayers to heaven.
+• Ketoret (Temple Incense).
+The Holy Temple in Jerusalem burned sacred incense composed of 11 fragrant spices believed to purify the soul and elevate prayers to heaven.

-• Song of Songs (Shir HaShirim) – King Solomon describes the sensual and spiritual power of myrrh, spikenard, and frankincense, emphasizing the deep connection between love, divinity, and scent.
+• Song of Songs (Shir HaShirim).
+King Solomon describes the sensual and spiritual power of myrrh, spikenard, and frankincense, emphasizing the deep connection between love, divinity, and scent.

 3. The Influence of Egyptian and Mesopotamian Civilizations (3000 BCE – 1000 BCE)

-• Babylonians and Temple Rituals: The Babylonians burned aromatic resins in their temples, believing they carried prayers to the heavens.
+The Babylonians burned aromatic resins in their temples, believing the smoke carried prayers to the heavens.

 4. Greek and Roman Contributions to Aromatherapy (500 BCE – 400 CE)

-• Hippocrates, the Father of Medicine: The Greek physician promoted the healing properties of fragrant herbs and aromatic baths.
+The Greek physician promoted the healing properties of fragrant herbs and aromatic baths.

-• The Romans and Perfume Culture: The Romans refined oil extraction techniques and used essential oils in bathing, massage, and medicine.
-These traditions have solidified their place in the history of aromatherapy.
+The Romans refined oil extraction techniques and used essential oils in bathing, massage, and medicine, cementing their place in aromatherapy’s history.

 5. The Golden Age of Islamic Medicine (700 CE – 1200 CE)

-• Avicenna (Ibn Sina): The Persian physician pioneered steam distillation, revolutionizing the production of essential oils and advancing their medicinal use.
+The Persian physician pioneered steam distillation, revolutionizing how essential oils were produced and advancing their medicinal use.

-• Trade and Expansion: Arabian traders brought rare spices and oils to Europe, influencing medieval medicine and religious anointing practices.
+Arabian traders brought rare spices and oils to Europe, shaping medieval medicine and religious anointing practices.

 6. The Renaissance Revival and Alchemical Discoveries (1400 CE – 1700 CE)

-• Paracelsus and Plant Chemistry: The Swiss physician emphasized the therapeutic value of essential oils, linking their potency to the plant’s soul.
+The Swiss physician emphasized the therapeutic value of essential oils, linking their potency to the plant’s soul.

-• European Distillation Advances: Perfume and medicinal oil production flourished, especially in France and Italy.
+Perfume and medicinal oil production flourished, especially in France and Italy.

 7. The Birth of Modern Aromatherapy (20th Century)

-• René-Maurice Gattefossé (1937): The French chemist coined the term ” aromatherapy” after discovering lavender oil’s healing properties on burns.
-His findings transformed aromatherapy history.
+The French chemist coined the term “aromatherapy” after discovering lavender oil’s healing properties for burns, a finding that transformed the field.

-• Dr. Jean Valnet: A French army surgeon who used essential oils for wound healing during World War II.
+A French army surgeon who used essential oils for wound healing during World War II.

-• Marguerite Maury: Introduced the concept of individual essential oil prescriptions based on personality and body chemistry.
+Introduced the concept of individual essential oil prescriptions based on personality and body chemistry.

 8. Aromatherapy in the 21st Century